5 people found this helpful

 2. Cleaning dust the right way

-3. Wipe dust from forgotten areas
+3. Dust-free cleaning hacks: tackling dust in forgotten areas

 - Vents and fans.
 While you can use your duster to get into your vent or fan, the soft brush attachment (oh, that’s what it’s used for) on your vacuum cleaner will probably do a better job

 - Under beds.
-We know we’re asking you to look at your bed without jumping into it, but it’s worth pulling your bed out and giving it a good vacuum and wipe around skirting boards
+We know we’re asking you to look at your bed without jumping into it, but it’s worth pulling your bed out and giving it a good vacuum and wipe around skirting boards every now and then.

 There you have it, our top dusting tips.
-And remember, you’re never going to get every speck of dust, and that’s OK.
+And remember, you’re never going to get every speck of dust, and that’s ok.
 Even making the effort itself will make your loved ones feel a little bit more loved.
 We’d say they might even try to make less dust, but we don’t think that’s even possible…

 Related articles